Keyfactor/ejbca-cert-manager-issuer/README.md

 Once an Issuer or ClusterIssuer resource is created, they can be used to issue certificates using cert-manager.
 The two most important concepts are `Certificate` and `CertificateRequest` resources.

-1. `Certificate` resources represent a single X.509 certificate and its associated attributes, and automatically renews the certificate and keeps it up to date.
+1. `Certificate` resources represent a single X.509 certificate and its associated attributes. cert-manager maintains the corresponding certificate, including renewal when appropriate.
 2. When `Certificate` resources are created, cert-manager creates a corresponding `CertificateRequest` that targets a specific Issuer or ClusterIssuer to actually issue the certificate.

 > To learn more about cert-manager, see the [cert-manager documentation](https://cert-manager.io/docs/).